Criminal Division Costs, Fines & Payments

-- The Court may issue a Capias for your arrest.
+- The Court may issue a capias, or order, for your arrest.

-- DMV will revoke your automobile registration certificates and plates and/or refuse to issue new registration or plates until paid in full.
+- The Department of Motor Vehicles will revoke your automobile registration certificates and plates and/or refuse to issue new registration or plates until paid in full.

-- The unpaid amount shall be forwarded to the Loudoun County Treasurer's Collections Office.
+- The unpaid amount shall be forwarded to the Virginia Department of Taxation.